sonysuqin/SrsQuic/README.md

 Currently tested on Linux/Windows, other platforms like android/ios should also be all right.

 ## Server
-We provide [nginx server](https://github.com/evansun922/nginx-quic) with quic patched, rtmp module with quic also supported now.
+We provide [nginx-quic server](https://github.com/evansun922/nginx-quic) with quic patched, rtmp module with quic also supported now.
 Rtmp additional configure
 ```
 rtmp {